 Advanced Clinical Skills & Counselling Practice: Understanding the range of counselling skills and core competencies; developing and maintaining therapeutic counselling relationships; practising professional counselling with several clients, maintaining logs and making use of appropriate supervision.

 Integration: It is essential that each developing counsellor reflects on their own strengths and weakness, preferences and areas of interest; opportunity is given to the considered integration of all learning throughout the course as each student begins to identify their own approach to integrative counselling.

-Applicants must be at least 20 years of age and will have successfully completed our Heart & Mind, Level 3 Certificate in Counselling Skills & Theory or equivalent counselling training.
+Applicants must be at least 20 years of age and will have successfully completed our Heart & Mind, Level 3 Certificate in Counselling Skills & Theory (or equivalent).

 TUTORIALS AND LEARNING SUPPORT

 While we expect the majority of students are able to work on their own, we limit the number of students on each course, so we are able to offer extra support if needed.
 Throughout the course, tutors are available for tutorials to discuss taught material and offer guidance for students needing extra help in their learning journey.